Code-Institute-Submissions/ornao-radiationandyouportfolio1/README.md

 ### Radiation uses types (5)

-- Gives the user a quick overview of the type of scan and where it is commonly used and why
+- Gives the user a quick overview of the type of scan and where it is commonly used and why.
-- Includes an apprporaite image related to some aspect of the scan for good visual impact for the user
+- Includes an appropriate image related to some aspect of the scan for good visual impact for the user.
+- Font color of heading of each different section of was chosen as common color of each of the images on this display on this page.

 <img src="assets/docs/features/uses-types.png" alt="screenshot of first two radiation uses types which shows design layout " height=500>